Dominique Van Wieringen: ARCA Menards Series

 Van Wieringen participated in ARCA's Daytona testing in January 2020, and posted the fastest time in one of the sessions.
 She drove the No. 30 for her former team, Rette Jones Racing.
 RJR later signed her back to run the race at the track in February of that year.
 In the race, she was involved in the big one and finished 25th.

 2018/2020

-2018, Van Wieringen would make a return to racing while being an intern engineer for Joe Gibbs Racing in Modified’s at Corrigan Oil Speedway where she would score the pole and lead every lap up until a left front tire blew taking her out for the rest of the night.
+In 2018, Van Wieringen would make a return to racing while being an intern engineer for Joe Gibbs Racing in Modified’s at Corrigan Oil Speedway where she would score the pole and lead every lap up until a left front tire blew taking her out for the rest of the night.

-In 2019, she would run the full schedule at Springport Motor Speedway, and the Corrigan Oil (Spartan) Speedway, driving for Jon McNett in the number 7 Duatech Automotive Modified, winning the championship at Springport.
+In 2019, Van Wieringen would run the full schedule at Springport Motor Speedway, and the Corrigan Oil (Spartan) Speedway, driving for Jon McNett in the No. 7 Duatech Automotive Modified, winning the championship at Springport.